victoradaji80/RFM-ANALYSIS/README.md

-## Examples: what was the best for sales
+## Examples: what was the best month for sales

 select MONTH_ID,
 (sum(sales)) as REVENUE_YEAR,